-- Stroller that can push around car seat – we prefer the barebones snap-n-go models such as Kolcraft or Graco for the first 5 months.
+- Stroller that can push around car seat – we prefer the bare bones snap-n-go models such as Baby Trend or Graco for the first 5 months.
 Advantage is that they are light and fit easily into the car (also great to borrow since it has such a short shelf life – thanks to Whit for lending me hers).

 - Breast Pump – If you’re going to be a nursing mama, you’ll want a breast pump of some sort.
 If you’re not planning to ever return to work or be away from your bambino for more than a few hours, a small pump will serve you just fine (like a manual Lansinoh hand pump or Medela mini electric that’s teeny and zippy).
-Working moms, do yourselves a favor and get the big kahuna electric double pump (like the AVENT Double Comfort, Medela Pump In Style, or the lesser-known but equally effective Hygeia Enjoye.
+Working moms, do yourselves a favor and get the big kahuna electric double pump (like the Medela Pump In Style or the lesser-known but equally effective Hygeia Enjoye).
 Check to see if your breast pump is covered by insurance.

 NICE TO HAVE

-- 3 big-enough receiving blankets [easy DIY instructions](1 meter by 1 meter) or a piece of flannel fabric finished at the ends is perfect.
+- 3 big-enough receiving blankets [easy DIY instructions] (1 meter by 1 meter) or a piece of flannel fabric finished at the ends is perfect.
 Aden+Anais sells great 4-packs.
 The really soft blankets from Gap or other boutiques are nice for the stroller, but not sufficiently large (and are too stretchy) for swaddling.

 - Diaper Bin – We picked Diaper Champ and have no complaints for the baby phase of life (toddler diapers are another story and cannot be made nice!); it’s easy and doesn’t require special bags.
+The Diaper Dekor is highly rated.
 Some folks actually use regular old trash cans and take out the trash every day.
 Up to you.

-- Pack and Play sheets – differently sized than crib sheets.
+- Pack N Play sheets – these are differently sized than crib sheets.

-- Swing, bouncy seat, both – great to borrow because padded parts are washable and some kids don’t really groove with some models.
+- Swing, bouncy seat, both – You’ll hear mixed reviews on these puppies, they are great to borrow because the padded parts are fully washable and some tinies don’t really groove with some models.
+My baby slept in his swing for months, overnight!
 This bouncer/rocker combo really does last through toddlerdom.

-- Bathtub – We recommend either the Eurobath or the First Years – both are good for newborns to toddlers (my tall 3-year old is still in it!!!) — We bathe Holden on the kitchen counter to avoid bending and kneeling.
+- Bathtub – We recommend either the Eurobath or the First Years; the Eurobath is quite large and costs more but both are good for newborns to toddlers (we used the Eurobath for three years!).
+Winning a genius award, we plunked our infant and tub on the kitchen counter to avoid bending and kneeling.

 - Diaper bag – You actually can use an oversized handbag or a backpack for diapers and associated changes of clothes.
 But if you can’t resist this rite of passage, pick out a style you like.
-Consider features like whether it’s too girly, if it clips to your stroller, how heavy/ bulky, and how happy you’ll be carrying it when your baby weighs 18 pounds.
-Whitney likes her Skip Hop and I use little Pack-it cubes chucked under the stroller.
+Consider features like whether it’s too girly to share, if it clips to your stroller, how heavy/ bulky, and how happy you’ll be carrying it when your baby weighs 18 pounds.
+Whitney liked her Skip Hop and I used little Pack-it cubes chucked under the stroller.
 It’s a totally individual choice.

 - Link-a-doos toy clips handy dandy loops that hold little toys onto the car seat, stroller, diaper bag or high chair.
 Sometimes, they’re also a favorite chew toy.

-- My Brest Friend nursing pillow – Love love this thing, you can buy new or borrow one and wash the cover.
+- My Brest Friend nursing pillow – Love love this thing for early breastfeeding when there are never enough hands; you can buy new or borrow one and wash the cover.
 A Boppy is also pretty good and has a second life helping your baby with sitting and tummy time.

 - Baby monitor – The trend today is video and there are too many models for me to steer you one way or the other.
 Audio-only is also fine.
-Groovy ones have lights that show you a baby’s distress as well as broadcast it, but the best feature is small and battery-operated so you can take it with you.
+We like to see lights on the parent unit that show you a baby’s distress as well as broadcast it and a small and battery-operated so you can take it with you.

 - Crib – no problem to get used if it meets current safety standards or a great gift for your family with deep pockets